chrissimpkins/siz/README.md

 7. **Submit a Pull Request**: Follow the [GitHub Pull Request instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to create a new pull request with your proposed changes.

-**Before submitting a pull request**, please make sure your code compiles and all tests pass, including the clippy lints.
+**Before submitting a pull request**, please ensure your code compiles and all tests, including the clippy lints, pass.
 If you're adding a new feature, please add tests that cover the new feature.

 You can run the following commands in the root of your downstream source repository to execute these tests before you submit your pull request: